abhinavjonnada82/hackerNewsBoard/README.md

 # hackerNewsBoard

 <strong>
+Instructions to run:
+-> Run this command from root to activate virtual environment source my_env/bin/activate -> Change directory into backend and run python manage.py runserver -> On an another terminal change directory into frontend and run npm install & npm start

 Backend: Python Django
 -> Grabs list of News ID & News content from HackerNews API -> Loads the data into MongoDB